icis4/yat/ALAZ/!-Packages/2009-04-29 - Version 2.0/AsyncSocketServerAndClient-ReadMeAndModifications.txt

  > 'ALAZ.SystemEx.NetEx.SocketsEx.SocketClient/Server.Dispose()' doesn't seem to properly stop the
     socket, i.e. Stop() must be called prior to Dispose() to ensure that stopping is properly done.

+ > 'ALAZ.SystemEx.NetEx.SocketsEx.BaseSocketConnectionHost.FireOnSent()' now takes an additional
+    argument 'buffer' to forward the raw data buffer to the event handler.

 Issues but no modifications
 ---------------------------